Vagelis-Prokopiou/python-serviceApp/README.md

 ## Instructions
 The main application is the "service.py" file.
 You just have to run it in your terminal.
 Use Python 3.

 When you run it, the program asks for the current mileage of your vehicle.
 You have to provide this value.
-Then. the program checks if you have exceeded the allowed time or the allowed kilometres for every spare part of your vehicle, and informs you accordingly.
+Then, the program checks if you have exceeded the allowed time or the allowed kilometres for every spare part of your vehicle, and informs you accordingly.

 This file draws the data for the application from the "data.cvs" file, located within the same folder.